codogogo/topfish/README.md

 ## How to use it

-Clone the project, then go into the SemScale directory.
+Clone or download the project, then go into the SemScale directory.
 The script scaler.py needs just the following inputs:

  __datadir__ -> A path to the directory containing the input text
                         files for scaling (one score will be assigned per